Skip to main content

 This feature is available only if you are on the Team tier or above.

-There are two types of metrics that you can export using the universal metrics exporter:
+There are two categories of metrics that you can export using the Universal Metrics Exporter:

 • Airflow application level metrics